So, you want to play some Genshin Impact on your Chromebook.

 (I didn’t even know what miHoYo was or existed until I saw this game go viral on Twitch.)

-Now in 2021, the game has dropped down a bit in interest.
+Now in 2022, the game has dropped down a bit in interest.
+But it’s still being played like crazy.
+Especially with its Epic Games Store release.

 But it’s still going strong as ever with a dedicated community making nonstop fanart.